An anthology of poems inspired by punctuation

 -John Canfield, %

-Tiffany Anne Tondut is a poet, tutor, and editor at laudanum.
+Tiffany Anne Tondut is a poet and founding publisher of laudanum.
 Her poetry has been published in various publications including The Rialto, Magma, Poetry News and Best New British and Irish Poets 2016.
 In 2015 she was a prize winner in The Troubadour's International Poetry Prize.

 She lives and works in London.